 Warning: 3 Dangerous Suboxone Interactions to Avoid

 Suboxone is a popular, prescription-only drug that effectively suppresses opioid cravings and reduces the symptoms of opioid withdrawal.
 Although Suboxone has assisted thousands of individuals struggling with opioid addiction, the drug is not without its risks.
-While critics express concerns over the long-term risks of Suboxone, namely dependency, there is also a more immediate risk of Suboxone use — the drug’s dangerous interactions with other substances.
+While critics express concerns over the long-term risks of Suboxone, namely dependency, there is also a more immediate risk of use — the dangerous Suboxone drug interactions with other substances.

 How Suboxone Works